tidyverse/tidyverse.org/content/blog/taking-control-of-plot-scaling/index.md

 **Absolute size:** This is the physical dimensions of the graphic (or, more precisely, the intended physical dimensions).
 This is measured in centimeters or inches or another absolute length unit.

-**Pixel size:** For raster output, the graphic is encoded as a matrix of colour values.
+**Pixel size:** For raster output, the graphic is encoded as a matrix of color values.
 Each cell in the matrix is a pixel.
 The pixel size is the number of rows and columns in the matrix.
 Pixels does not have any inherent physical size.

 **Resolution:** This number ties absolute and pixel size together.
-It is usually given in ppi (pixels per inch), though dpi (dots per inch) is used interchangebly.
+It is usually given in ppi (pixels per inch), though dpi (dots per inch) is used interchangeably.
 A resolution of 72 ppi means that an inch is considered 72 pixels long.

 **Pointsize:** This is a measure tied to text sizing.
 When we set a font to size 12, it is given in points.
 While the actual size of a point has [varied throughout history](https://en.wikipedia.org/wiki/Point_(typography)#Varying_standards), the general consensus now is that 1pt = 1/72 inch (this is also adopted by R).
 Since points is an absolute unit, the resolution of the output will determine the number of pixels it correspond to.